— creating art that is distinctive and intricate, yet in its truest sense, uncomplicated.

 August 26, 27, 28 - Art In The High Desert Exhibition

 This will be three consecutive years as an exhibitor!
-I am working hard on pieces that will first be made available for purchase at AHD.
+I have several recently completed pieces that will first be made available for purchase at AHD.
 Hope to see you there!

 Info: This Juried Art & Craft Show is Ranked 12th in the nation for Fine Art Fairs by the Art Fair Sourcebook.
 Only 110 nationally acclaimed, handpicked, visual artists from the United States & Canada are selected to participate.
 Moreover, it is held on the banks of the Deschutes River in Bend, Oregon’s Old Mill District!